CDSP-SCPO/blogit/_posts/2023-03-15-Dataverse-Orcid-Autoupdate.md

 ![DataCite as a source of your ORCID works list, public CV]({{ site.baseurl }}/assets/orcid/image10.png)

-## 5. Troubleshooting
+## 5. De-activating auto-update

-You can revert this process by suspending auto-update or revoking persmissions, with immediate effect.
+You can revert this process by suspending auto-update with immediate effect.

 Check on your [ORCID account](https://orcid.org/trusted-parties), the list of your registered trusted third parties.
 This is -to put it simply- the list of services you connected to using your ORCID.

-Controm permissions anytime by selecting `revoke access` to one or more `third party` as in step 1.
+Revoke permissions anytime by selecting `revoke access` for Datacite and Globus `third party` and as in step1.

 You can additionally delete the `ORCID token`.